Levi, Son of Alphaeus

 Why did Jesus ask Matthew to follow?
 Matthew must have been a surprising choice to the other disciples.
 Remember that Jesus and His disciples were Jewish!
 Matthew would have been hated by the Jews and maybe by some of Jesus’ own disciples.

 The Jewish Talmud describes tax collectors as “robbers” (Sanhedrin 25b).
 The Jewish Mishnah Tohorot 7:6 said that if a tax collector entered a Jewish home, it would become unclean.
 Gabinus, the proconsul of Syria, accused Cicero of graft in the collection of taxes.
 In short, tax collectors were dishonest and hated.
 Jewish tax collectors were despised by the Jews.
 They were considered to be traitors.
 Reportedly, they were sometimes aligned with the mob and sometimes employed “enforcers.”
-The gospels record that the Jews sometimes grouped them together with “swindlers, unjust, adulterers” (Luke 18:11), prostitutes (Matt.
-21:32), and Gentiles (Matt.
-18:17).
+The gospels record that the Jews sometimes grouped them together with “swindlers, unjust, adulterers” (Luke 18:11), prostitutes (Matthew 21:32), and Gentiles (Matthew 18:17).
 Tax collectors were not allowed to serve as witnesses in a court because they were considered to be dishonest.
 They were not permitted inside the synagogues.
 Because of their occupation and dishonesty, they were among the richest men in society.

 Why did Jesus pick Matthew?
 Why did Jesus pick a rich man to be His disciple?
 The answer is not found in Matthew’s wealth, because Luke says that he left everything.